les-tontons-crafters/xtrem-tdd/content/Flavours/no-primitive-types.md

 The second parameter is actually the PostalCode and not the Street.

 It's **easy** to make mistakes because you need to know what each string contains and in **which order** you have to provide them.

+Another good indicator is to `x-out the code` as we can't get any valuable information from the method signature: `void xxx(string, string, string, string)`.

 ## Problems
     - How to recognize objects in my domain?